A new life: Music maker turns to toy cars

-WALLINGFORD — After a career of making music with people like P!nk, Marc Anthony and Biggie Smalls, Jonnie Davis is all about crafting wooden toy cars.
+WALLINGFORD — After a career of making music with people like Pink, Marc Anthony and Biggie Smalls, Jonnie Davis is all about crafting wooden toy cars.

 He bought his house in South Wallingford three years ago, but has only lived there for two.
 A personal tragedy and some time in rehab left him wanting to step away from the intense world of music production for something a little quieter.